Venryx/webpack-string-replacer/README.md

 #### `logFileMatches` - bool

-> If true, files matches by rules will have their paths logged for inspection. (not yet compatible with `optimizeChunkAssets`)
+> If true, files matches by rules will have their paths logged for inspection.

 #### `logFileMatchContents` - bool

-> If true, files matches by rules will have their complete contents logged for inspection. (not yet compatible with `optimizeChunkAssets`)
+> If true, files matches by rules will have their complete contents logged for inspection.

 #### `logAroundPatternMatches` - number